amazon-science/concurry/docs/user-guide/task-decorator.md

 results = list(process_item.map(range(10)))
 # [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

-# Clean up when done
+# CRITICAL: You must stop the worker when done!
+# Since 'process_item' is a worker, it has a .stop() method
 process_item.stop()
 ```